seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 In such a night as this!
 O Regan, Goneril!
 Your old kind father, whose frank heart gave all,--
 O, that way madness lies; let me shun that;
-No more of that.
+No more of that. /

 **KENT**
-Good my lord, enter here.
+/ Good my lord, enter here.

 **EDGAR**
 *\[Within]*
 Fathom and half, fathom and half!
 Poor Tom!

+**Fool**
+Help me!
+Help me! /

 **KENT**
+/ Give me thy hand.
 Who's there?

 **Fool**
 A spirit, a spirit: he says his name's poor Tom.

 **KENT**
 What art thou that dost grumble there i' the straw?
-Come forth.
+Come forth. /

 *Enter EDGAR disguised as a mad man*

 **EDGAR**
-Away! the foul fiend follows me!
+/ Away! the foul fiend follows me!
 Through the sharp hawthorn blows the cold wind.
 Hum! go to thy cold bed, and warm thee.